JacquesLucke/animation_nodes_manual/content/documentation/nodes/mesh/operators/mesh_points_scatter/index.md

     Animation Nodes automatically changes the *Node Seed* when you duplicate or add a new *Random Vector* node.

+- **Mode** -
+    - *Edges* - This allows to scatter points on the edges of a mesh.
+    - *Polygons* - This allows to scatter points on the polygons of a mesh.

 ## Inputs

 - **Mesh** - The mesh.